-But the mom guilt sometimes stops me from taking care of me.
+But the mom’s guilt sometimes stops me from taking care of myself.

 This workshop empowered me in such a way that I even feel like I walk with more of an air of confidence than I did before.

-Sometimes us moms, especially of the stay-at-home variety, forget how important we are.
+Sometimes we moms, especially of the stay-at-home variety, forget how important we are.